 What I would have done differently:

-I would have brought my snorkel and snorkeled at Stingray Bay.
-I would have basked on the beach at Cathedral Cove and Mares Leg Cove AND I would have made it here MUCH earlier instead of waiting for the non-existent tide issue I thought I had to avoid.
+I would have brought my snorkel and snorkeled at Gemstone Bay.
+I would have basked on the beach at Cathedral Cove and Stingray Cove AND I would have made it here MUCH earlier instead of waiting for the non-existent tide issue I thought I had to avoid.

 Funny enough, we were at a campsite (Hahei Holiday Resort campsite) within WALKING DISTANCE of the Cathedral Cove walk starting point but we checked out of the campground and did other things waiting for the “tide to go down” -—again, my mistake wasn’t realized until we were already there.